As of May 2020, more than 30 million Americans lost work due to Covid-19. Many of these lost insurance. Here are some health plans for the unemployed.

 If you want to keep your employer-based insurance plan you can do so through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 Coverage can last up to 18 months but this is a very expensive option.

 If you visit the national healthcare exchange you have a 60-day special enrollment period following the loss of your previous insurance.
 If your income is limited you can qualify for assistance paying for premiums.
-If your income is too low, you should consider Medicaid instead.
+For those whose income is too low, you should consider Medicaid instead.
 Learn about plan categories here.

 Many of the States have expanded Medicaid to make it available to low-income adults throw the Affordable Care Act.
 If your state is expanding Medicaid, use this chart to see what you may qualify for based on your income and family size.